Here’s a quick run through on how to get started on a successful journey with YouAte.

 What will I get with a Premium account?

 As mentioned above, you’ll get access to additional tracking options like liquid, activity, mood and notes.
+Have the ability to customize questions and answers under meal detail.
 Be able to sync with Apple Health.
 Access the Favorites features which makes it easy to save and re-add past meals.
-You will also be able to send your private sharing code to friends to invite them for the friends feature.

 WHAT ELSE DOES THE APP OFFER?